Complete the form below to learn more about the benefits of our online graduate programs in education.

 Positive adult life outcomes for youth with disabilities start here.
-The University of Kansas School of Education will prepare you to provide effective transition services through the online master's in secondary special education and transition.* This program is designed to:
+The University of Kansas School of Education will prepare you to provide effective transition services through the online master’s in secondary special education and transition.* This program is designed to:

 The KU online Master's in Secondary Special Education and Transition equips education professionals with the skills to transition students and young adults to adult life.
 If this interests you, please read the topics and course descriptions available to you below.
 All courses listed are worth 3 credits.

 Please note: Course list and sequence are subject to change.